As mentioned in our previous article, individuals with the disorder show a consistent pattern of three different categories of symptoms:

 Impulsiveness (acting without weighing consequences)

 In addition to the categories of symptoms, there are also three types of Attention-Deficit Hyperactivity Disorder that some combination of the above symptom categories would designate an individual as: ADHD/Inattentive Type, ADHD/Hyperactive-Impulsive Type, and Combined ADHD Type.
 This article will discuss some causes of the disorder, diagnoses, and treatment.
-For more information regarding the three types of ADHD, and primary symptoms of each one, please refer to the previous article in this series.
+For more information regarding the three types of ADHD, and the primary symptoms of each one, please refer to the previous article in this series.

 Causes of ADHD The exact cause of Attention-Deficit Hyperactivity Disorder is not yet known.
 Many issues in childhood can lead to difficulty sustaining attention, though that wouldn’t necessarily be considered to be the same as ADHD.
 For one, sugar consumption has long been suspected of being a cause of inattention and/or hyperactivity, though there’s no research-based evidence that would support this possibility.